-Read what our clients have to say about NOVA Medical Exercise and their experiences working with us.
+Read what our clients have to say about MDX Academy and their experiences working with us.

 I discovered Dan’s training services about 15 months ago while trying to recover from two different cancers.
 I’ve worked with several trainers and physios over my life, so I have a keen sense of who knows their stuff and who doesn’t, as well as what I need to focus on when working out.

 Dan picked up almost immediately on my need to improve movement patterns and flexibility, and I’ve made slow and steady strides toward adopting proper movement patterns ever since, whether that be through resistance or martial arts training.

 For me, the best quality about Dan is that he knows what I can handle and when to push me, and he varies what we do based on how I feel every time I walk through the door.
 It’s not a “one sized fits all” type of service.

 I still very much have “bad days” that prevent me from completing intense work outs, but no matter how bad I feel on a given day, I am always energized after leaving one of Dan’s sessions.
 He shows me what I can do instead of what I can’t.
 His unique sense of humor and approach to training makes it fun.
 You laugh and work hard at the same time, and you constantly feel like you are making improvements in your health.

 I’ve never met a trainer that knows more about how to combine medicine, fitness, and fun, and I highly recommend Dan if you are trying to get your health back in the midst of medical problems.
 Not anyone knows how to work with people who are experiencing health problems.
 Some may in fact cause more damage.
 But I feel very comfortable with Dan and his seemingly unending amount of fitness and medical knowledge.

 Not many people can say that they train with a doctor every week, and I have full trust and confidence in Dan’s abilities!